Latitude Festival 2026 Guide

 Is Latitude Festival family-friendly?

 Yes — Latitude is widely seen as one of the UK’s most family-friendly camping festivals, especially in the daytime.
-Alongside the main music programme, there’s a dedicated family offering designed to make the weekend feel welcoming rather than overwhelming for parents and younger festival-goers.
+Alongside the main music programme, there is a dedicated family offering designed to make the weekend feel welcoming rather than overwhelming for parents and younger festival-goers.

 Why families choose Latitude

-- Daytime focus: lots to do before the evening headliners, which helps families pace the weekend.
+- Daytime focus: lots to do before the evening headliners.

-- Facilities that help: food variety, welfare services, and clear information pages for family guidance.
+- Facilities that help: food variety, welfare support and clear official family guidance.

 What to wear at Latitude Festival

-Latitude has a reputation for being one of the UK’s most expressive festivals when it comes to style.
-It’s less about full fancy dress and more about creative, comfortable, slightly eccentric looks that work from sunny afternoons to cooler woodland evenings.
+Latitude has a reputation for being expressive when it comes to style.
+It is less about full fancy dress and more about creative, comfortable, slightly eccentric looks that work from sunny afternoons to cooler woodland evenings.

-- Relaxed artsy outfits: floaty dresses, wide-leg trousers, co-ords, vintage tees, lightweight layers.
+- Relaxed artsy outfits: floaty dresses, wide-leg trousers, co-ords, vintage tees and lightweight layers.

-- Colour and detail: lace, lilac tones, patterned shirts, funky socks, statement sunglasses, subtle glitter.
+- Colour and detail: lace, lilac tones, patterned shirts, funky socks, statement sunglasses and subtle glitter.

-- Footwear that can walk: trainers, walking boots or well-worn boots — the site is grassy and spread out.
+- Footwear that can walk: trainers, walking boots or well-worn boots.

-- Evening layers: denim jacket, overshirt, hoodie, plus a thin waterproof for showers.
+- Evening layers: overshirt or hoodie plus a thin waterproof.

 Style inspiration (unofficial): Latitude best dressed · Festival style gallery